Technical Tips & Tricks

 - Attach a file (optional)

-- Check off “Mail now” if you’d like send your post to forum subscribers right away
+- Check off “Mail now” if you’d like to send your post to forum subscribers right away

 - Click “Post to forum” to save and share your contribution with the rest of the class.